GeorgeWilkins/Active-Belt-Tensioner/README.md

 A dual-channel sim racing belt tensioner using BLDC integrated servo motors.

 Active belt tensioners are a form of haptic feedback device that simulate the forces experienced by a driver within a moving vehicle.
-They do this by tightening and loosening a 5-point racing harness attached to the seat, based on in-game telemetry (`surge`, `sway` and `heave`).
+They achieve this by tightening and loosening the shoulder belts of a 5-point racing harness attached to the seat, based on in-game telemetry (`surge`, `sway` and `heave`).

 The application these forces contributes towards tricking the brain into thinking it is moving; tyipcally in conjunction with other haptic feedback devices (tactile transducers, active seat bolsters, etc).